pgvalle/ceu-windows-setup/README.md

 Open ceu/pico/sdl/src/pico.h and add ```#include <stdio.h>``` at the top.

+Go to ceu/pico/, delete pico.ceu and rename pico-x.ceu to pico.ceu

 Download ceu.bat in this repo Releases page and place it inside ceu/.

 ## Testing ceu